Who Is Stargirl In The DC Universe? – A New Promising Series

 Will Stargirl Be a Hit for the DC Universe?

 If you really think about it, then it’s hard to tell how successful Stargirl is going to be.
 On the one hand, the hero is not as well known in the DC universe as others like Superman or Batman.
 Still, the tone of this show is going to be much lighter and youthful than others in the Arrowverse.
 The character’s creator Geoff Johns compared the expected tone of the show to movies like Back to the Future and The Karate Kid.
 With a younger star and character, I think this might be the right move to help diversify the DC Universe content library.
-Plus, with things like Green Arrow and the Canaries failing to get picked up, there’s room for a promising newcomer in the mix.
+Plus, with things like Green Arrow and the Canaries failing to get picked up on CW, there’s room for a promising newcomer in the mix.

 What do you think about Stargirl in the DC Universe?
 Are you excited to check out the show?
 If you are, then let us know in the comments!